 Continue reading “Deep Blue Sea”

 I just finished my last day of Spanish classes, maybe ever.
 It feels great, this last week stopped being fun and just felt hard.
 I sort of miss making the silly mistakes I used to when I first started studying, it always gave me something to laugh about at the end of the day.
-Thinking that someone was saying ‘I love you, stupid’ instead of ‘I love you a lot,’ telling people I was pregnant instead of embarrassed, saying I wanted to ride a ‘caballero’ instead of a ‘caballo’… those were the good old days.
+Thinking that someone was saying ‘I love you, stupid’ instead of ‘I love you a lot,’ telling people I was pregnant instead of embarrassed, saying I wanted to ride a ‘cowboy’ instead of a ‘horse’… those were the good old days.
 Luckily, I’ll be staying with Tatiana and her family for another three weeks, so I will still have an opportunity to practice, which is what I need the most at this point.
-When people speak Spanish quickly, to me it still sounds like they’re speaking in tongues, need to work on that…
+Still, when people speak Spanish quickly, to me it sounds like they’re speaking in tongues, need to work on that…

 Continue reading “Automatic Stop”